mhfong/vpn/README.md

 # Setup EC2 Instance as a Tailscale Exit Node for VPN

 This guide walks you through launching an EC2 instance, configuring it as a Tailscale exit node, and connecting your iPhone to use it as a VPN.
-You can choose between `ap-southeast-1` (Singapore) for proximity to the Philippines or `ap-northeast-1` (Tokyo) for a Japan VPN, leveraging the AWS Free Tier.

 ## Prerequisites
 - An AWS account with Free Tier access (750 hours/month for t3.micro instances).